kubernetes/enhancements/keps/sig-scheduling/5055-dra-device-taints-and-tolerations/README.md

     // which will enable adding new enums within a single release without
     // ratcheting.

-    // TimeAdded represents the time at which the taint was added.
+    // TimeAdded represents the time at which the taint was added or
+    // (only in a DeviceTaintRule) the effect was modified.
     // Added automatically during create or update if not set.
+    // In addition, in a DeviceTaintRule a value provided during
+    // an update gets replaced with the current time if the provided
+    // value is the same as the old one and the new effect is different.
     //
     // +optional
     TimeAdded *metav1.Time